 Click the orange button to the right to learn more about what you can start doing today.

-According to the studies linked below show, both Green Tea extract and Curcumin kill multiple myeloma cells.
+According to the studies linked below show, both Green Tea extract and Curcumin are cytotoxic to (kill) multiple myeloma cells.
 Both green tea extract and curcumin enhance the efficacy of specific chemotherapy regimens.

 It is true that EGCG reduces the efficacy of Velcade (Bortezomib).
-If a MM patient is undergoing Velcade I will tell that person to stop supplementing with green tea the day before his/her Velcade infusion and start again the day after Velcade infusion.
+If a MM patient is undergoing Velcade I will encourage that person to stop supplementing with green tea the day before his/her Velcade/bortezomib infusion and start again the day after the Velcade/bortezomib infusion.

 I have been cancer-free from my cancer, multiple myeloma, considered to be “incurable” since 1999.